 Look After Your Mental Health

 As we are trying to adjust to the new reality of our quarantine life, it is normal to feel stressed and down.
 If these feelings are allowed to prolong, they can turn into serious mental health issues such as anxiety and depression.
 Your behavior is often a projection of your mental state which is why you should look for any unusual changes in your or your spouse’s behavior.
-Reach out to them, talk to them, and keep them busy with healthy activities. although distanced, we are still connected in more ways than not.
+Reach out to them, talk to them, and keep them busy with healthy activities.
+Although distanced, we are still connected in more ways than not.
 Video chat with your friends and extended family and if the situation does not improve, seek online counseling.

 Limit Alcohol Consumption

 During quarantine, day drinking has become a norm for most of us.
 It is important to keep your and your spouse’s drinking frequency in check.
 In addition, do not take any drugs that have not been prescribed to you in an attempt to deal with anxiety, fear, or any other negative feelings.
-Excessive day drinking and drug use is certainly one way to ensure you do NOT stay healthy during quarantine.
+Excessive day drinking and drug use is certainly one way to ensure you do NOT stay healthy during the quarantine.

 Seek Marriage Counseling